mjhd/PWA_Fullstack_Vanilla_Express_Node/README.md

 # Fullstack_Vanilla_Express_Node

-A weird fullstack experiment in Node/Express without React
+A more web app feel and cleaned up structure with Node/Express without React